-On August 11, 2014, the Company executed a license and collaboration agreement (the "Sanofi License Agreement") with Sanofi-Aventis Deutschland GmbH (which subsequently assigned its rights and obligations under the agreement to Sanofi), pursuant to which Sanofi was responsible for global commercial, regulatory and development activities for Afrezza.
-The Sanofi License Agreement became effective on September 23, 2014.
-The Company manufactured Afrezza at its manufacturing facility in Danbury, Connecticut to supply Sanofi's demand for the product pursuant to a supply agreement dated August 11, 2014 (the "Sanofi Supply Agreement").
+On August 11, 2014, the Company executed a license and collaboration agreement (the "Sanofi License Agreement") with Sanofi-Aventis Deutschland GmbH, which subsequently assigned its rights and obligations under the agreement to Sanofi-Aventis U.S. LLC ("Sanofi"), pursuant to which Sanofi was responsible for global commercial, regulatory and development activities for Afrezza.